 Request a Speaker

-- Immigration and Farmworkers
+- Immigration & Farmworkers

+To best use our limited resources we prioritize these services for colleges and universities in the Carolinas and for faith groups in NC where we have built long-term relationships and can see impact over time.
 To request a speaker from SAF, please fill out our online Speaker Request Form or download the Word document on the right.

 NC Farmworker Institute Speakers Bureau